Skip to content

 The JEA script unregisters and registers the endpoint when it runs.
 This can restart WinRM and interrupt active PowerShell or WMI sessions.

-or update the script so it only re-registers JEA when the config changes.
+2. Remove the startup script assignment from the GPO, or update the script so it only re-registers JEA when the configuration changes.

 Terminal window